AtharvaNanavate/GfG-To-GitHub/README.md

 ## 1. Why GfG to GitHub?

 - In the modern day, GitHub is a developer's primary portfolio.
-Therefore, this extension aids in centralizing all of your GeeksForGeeks solutions in an organised manner.
+Therefore, this extension aids in centralizing all of your GeeksForGeeks solutions to GitHub in an organised manner.

 - Also, manually adding your GeeksForGeeks solutions to a GitHub repository is an extremely time-consuming and tedious procedure.
 Therefore, this extension automates the entire process without you needing to put-in any extra effort.